 CleanMyMac X has a free trial version, so try it out and keep your data safe!

 I thought you said the “your computer has been hacked” thing is a scam?

 The scam works by sending spam emails in the hope of luring enough people to make it worthwhile.
 The email claims that you downloaded a virus while watching porn and that the virus captured video of you while you were on the site, along with screenshots of the site itself.
 It then threatens to send the video to everyone in your contacts app if you don’t pay a ransom of several thousand dollars in Bitcoin.
 As an extra twist, the email addresses are often harvested from data breaches which also exposed users’ passwords.

 What to do if I receive one of these emails?

-1. Delete it.
+- Delete it.
 Don’t click on any links in the email and don’t pay the ransom.
 The hacker doesn’t have what they claim to have.
 The email is designed to blackmail porn site visitors.
 Even if you have visited porn sites, you can safely delete the email.

 - If the email contains a password or part of a password that you’ve used online, change your password on every site where you use it.
 Use a unique password for every account, make sure it’s hard to guess (Safari’s password suggestion tool is a good way to do this), and don’t write it down.

 - Take the opportunity to scan your computer for malware.
 You can do that using one of the many antivirus tools that allow you to download them and scan your computer for free.
 Some may then charge you if they find anything, and you need to remove it.
 Alternatively, if you’re using a Mac, you can use the malware tool in CleanMyMac X. It uses CleanMyMac’s regularly updated malware database and compares what it finds on your Mac with it.
 If it doesn’t find anything, it will tell you your Mac has a clean bill of health.
 If it does, you can remove it at the press of one button.